ZeroSharp/zerosharp.github.com/source/_posts/2013-01-09-how-to-remove-the-trailing-zeros-of-precision-from-a-c-number-decimal.markdown

 date: 2013-01-09 17:45
 comments: true
 categories: c#
+description: A quirky fix for C# decimal precision.
 ---
 You may know that the C# `Decimal` type remembers any trailing zeros.
 So for instance: